 In the early elementary grades, students learn the strokes which form the basis of manuscript letters.
 Handwriting instruction focuses on the development of letter formation skills and the application of these skills throughout the curriculum.
-Cursive handwriting is introduced in the third grade.
+Cursive handwriting is introduced in the third grade and refined in fourth.
+Students work with keyboarding and word processing, progressing in efficiency on an individual basis.